BeatrisIlieva/BeatrisIlieva/README.md

 ### 📜 Programming Certificates

-*You can verify the certificates' authenticity on the Software University website by clicking the images or opening the links in a new tab.*
+*Verify the certificates' authenticity on the Software University website by clicking the images or opening the links in a new tab.*

 #